huggingface/trl/docs/source/ppov2_trainer.md

 ## Benchmark experiments

-To validate the PPO implementation works, we ran experiments on the 1B and 6.9B models.
-Here are the commands we used to run the experiments.
+To validate the PPO implementation works, we ran experiment on the 1B model.
+Here are the command we used to run the experiment.
 We take the SFT / RM models directly from [The N+ Implementation Details of RLHF with PPO: A Case Study on TL;DR Summarization](https://huggingface.co/papers/2403.17031).

 ```
-# 1B PPO experiment
 accelerate launch --config_file examples/accelerate_configs/deepspeed_zero2.yaml \
     examples/scripts/ppo/ppo_tldr.py \
     --output_dir models/minimal/ppo_tldr \